 Symptoms and signs of hereditary and acquired angioedema are similar to those of other forms of bradykinin-mediated angioedema, with asymmetric and mildly painful swelling that often involves the face, lips, and/or tongue.
 Swelling may also occur on the back of hands or feet or on the genitals.

-The GI tract is often involved, with manifestations that suggest intestinal obstruction, including nausea, vomiting, and colicky discomfort.
+The gastrointestinal tract is often involved, with variable manifestations that suggest intestinal obstruction, including nausea, vomiting, and colicky discomfort.

 Pruritus, urticaria, and bronchospasm do not occur, but laryngeal edema may be present, causing stridor (and sometimes death).

 Swelling resolves within about 1 to 3 days of onset.
 In hereditary angioedema, symptoms resolve as complement components are consumed.

 Levels of C4, C1 inhibitor, and C1q (a component of C1) are measured.
 Hereditary angioedema (types 1 and 2) or acquired C1 inhibitor deficiency is confirmed by

 Other findings include